kmugrage/gocd.github.io/_posts/2015-09-01-visibility-is-opportunity.markdown

 Blue bars matched what I observed on build time.
 Then I ran same script on more builds.
 The outputs were similar, just different jobs got longer time to run.

-As [Go CD] random picked up build VMs to run any job, it gave me a clue that maybe its build VM performance issue.
+As [GoCD] random picked up build VMs to run any job, it gave me a clue that maybe its build VM performance issue.
 So I wrote another [script](https://github.com/ThoughtWorksStudios/goapi/blob/master/examples/agent_stats.rb) to build the following chart:

 ![Go build agent runtime](/images/vms-build-time.jpg)